 Delegating objectives and providing a framework to work within are of course not the only parts of stewardship delegation.
 The manager delegating must also provide a structure for accountability through check points: be that meetings, reporting back and of course end point deadlines.
 Also the doer should be made aware of the consequences to the team/company of not achieving the results required.
 What is important again is that both of these be linked to the “why of the project”, as when staff feel responsible for the objective, they will also feel personally and communally responsible for the negative results caused due to not meeting deadlines or the project failing.

 Staff who identify with objectives of projects, feel more responsible for its failure.

 Giving staff wings is more than recognizing your staff’s potential and utilizing stewardship delegation, it is also creating a culture of development where the staff member invests willingly in the professional and personal progress they can make at work.
-It is getting your team to believe in the power of positive change and embracing the yes i can culture and trusting in their leader throughout this process.
-As a manager responsible for strategic goals as well people, you must align the benefits of giving staff wings to results that can be achieved from having that extra commitment and motivation level.
-A key characteristic of a great manager is getting their whole team to reach their full potential, aiming to do this i like to see as “giving your staff wings”.
+It is getting your team to believe in the power of positive change and embracing the yes i can culture and having the support of their leader throughout this process.
+As a manager responsible for strategic goals as well as people, you must align the benefits of giving staff wings to results that can be achieved from having that extra commitment and motivation level.
+A key characteristic of a great manager is getting their whole team to reach their full potential, and doing this is “giving your staff wings”.

-A great managers is nearly always great in giving staff their wings.
+A great managers are nearly always great in giving staff their wings.